sergiocollado/potpourri/Notes_on_Linux/Notes_on_Linux_startup.md

    - systemd/Journal — system logging;
    - systemd/Timers — monotonic or realtime timers for controlling .service files or events, reasonable alternative to cron.
    - systemd-stub(7) — a UEFI boot stub used for creating unified kernel images.

+SysV init starts thins one at a time, but Systemd, allows for parallel initialization of system services.